MatthAlex/fortran-project-template/docs/TOOLING.md

 ### Linting

-Multiple compiler-based linters are supported:
+The "Modern Fortran" extension supports multiple compilers for linting:

 - GNU's `gfortran`
 - Intel's `ifort` and `ifx`
 - NAG's `nagfor`

-These linters provide real-time feedback on:
+The linter provides real-time feedback on:

 - Syntax errors
 - Variable usage and initialization